fleetdm/fleet/docs/REST API/rest-api.md

 }
 ```

-### Run automation for all failing hosts of a policy
+### Reset automations for all failing hosts of a policy

-Triggers [automations](https://fleetdm.com/docs/using-fleet/automations#policy-automations) for *all* hosts failing the specified policies, regardless of whether the policies were previously failing on those hosts.
+Resets [automation](https://fleetdm.com/docs/using-fleet/automations#policy-automations) status for *all* hosts failing the specified policies.
+On the next automation run, any failing host will considered newly failing,

 `POST /api/v1/fleet/automations/reset`